Canon regular: Canons Regular of Saint Augustine

-The Canons Regular of Saint Augustine (C.R.S.A. or Can.Reg.), also referred to as "Augustinian Canons" or "Austin Canons" ('Austin' being an anglicisation of 'Augustine'), is one of the oldest Latin Rite Orders.
+The Canons Regular of Saint Augustine (C.R.S.A. or Can.Reg.), also referred to as "Augustinian Canons" or "Austin Canons" ('Austin' being an anglicisation of 'Augustine'), is one of the oldest Latin Church orders.
 In contrast to many other orders of the Catholic Church, that of the Augustinian Canons (Canons Regular of St. Augustine, Canonici Regulares Sancti Augustini, CRSA) cannot be traced back to an individual founder or to a particular founding group.
 They are more the result of a process that lasted for centuries.
 Because of their manifold roots they have assumed various forms in medieval and modern Europe.

 Though they also follow the Rule of St. Augustine, they differ from the friars in not committing themselves to corporate poverty, which is a defining element of the mendicant orders.
 Unlike the friars and like monks, the canons are generally organized as one large community to which they are attached for life with a vow of stability.
 Their houses are given the title of an abbey, from which the canons then tend to various surrounding towns and villages for spiritual services.
 The religious superior of their major houses is titled an abbot.
 Smaller communities are headed by a prior or provost.

 The distinctive habit of canons regular is the rochet, worn over a cassock or tunic, which is indicative of their clerical origins.
 This has evolved in various ways among different congregations, from wearing the full rochet to the wearing of a white tunic and scapular.